As India's elections approach, some Bollywood films are promoting Modi's policies by embracing Hindu nationalism. - ExBulletin

 As India's elections approach, some Bollywood films are promoting Modi's policies by embracing Hindu nationalism.

-NEW DELHI — The film's trailer begins with a glimpse of the iconic glasses worn by Mohandas Gandhi, the leader who helped India gain independence from British colonialists in 1947.
-Set to the backdrop of a devotional song Gandhi loved, the outline is slowly transforms into what looks like his face.
+NEW DELHI (AP) The film's trailer begins with a glimpse of the iconic glasses worn by Mohandas Gandhi, the leader who helped India gained independence from British colonialists in 1947.
+Against the backdrop of a devotional song that Gandhi loved, the outline slowly transforms into what resembles his face.

 Then, a raucous beat drops, followed by a rap song.
 A face is finally revealed: not Gandhi, but an actor who embodies the ideological enemy of the independence leader, Vinayak Damodar Savarkar, the man considered the source of Hindu nationalism in India.

-It is the same ideology that Prime Minister Narendra Modi has exploited to consolidate his power as his ruling party advances in its quest to transform the secular country into a Hindu nation.
+It's the same ideology Prime Minister Narendra Modi has exploited to consolidate his power as his ruling party advances in its quest for transform the secular country into a Hindu nation.

-The glorified biopic about the early 20th century Hindu nationalist ideologue called Swatantra Veer Savarkar, or Independent Warrior Savarkar, hits Indian theaters on Friday, just weeks before a national vote that is expected to determine the country's political direction for the five coming years.
+The glorified biopic about the early 20th century Hindu nationalist ideologue called Swatantra Veer Savarkar, or Independent Warrior Savarkar, hits Indian cinemas on Friday, just weeks before a national vote which is intended to determine the political direction of the country for the next five years.
 The film coincides with a group of upcoming Bollywood films based on polarizing issues, which either promote the political agenda of Modi and his government or castigate his detractors.

-Analysts say the use of popular cinema as a campaign tool to promote Hindu nationalism fuels a divisive narrative that risks exacerbating already widespread political and religious divisions in the country.
+Analysts say the use of popular cinema as a campaign tool to promote Hindu nationalism fuels a divisive narrative that risks exacerbating already widespread political and political tensions. religious divisions in the country.

 Raja Sen, a Bollywood film critic and screenwriter, said the films once represented a mix of nationalist cinema and films promoting national integration.